 What do you do after using acid exfoliants?

-It is important to keep the skin’s natural barrier balanced and calm, this is why using a skincare routine containing a cocktail of complimentary ingredients will give you the best results.
+After using acid exfoliants you need to keep the skin’s natural barrier balanced and calm to avoid irritation.
+This is why using a skincare routine containing a cocktail of complimentary ingredients will give you the best results.
 Applying a gel-like serum enriched in hyaluronic acid or niacinamide will lock in moisture and keep the freshly exfoliated skin soft, supple and hydrated.
 As we have stressed before, a daily SPF is a must to keep your skin healthy and happy.
 Applying the occasional skin treatment, such as an overnight face mask or professional facial is great for an added boost in skin rejuvenation and TLC.